sohomdatta1/rt-explainer/README.md

 # Add HTTP Method to Resource-timing entry

-Proposal to add a new field `httpMethod` to PerformanceResourceTiming which is an [ByteString](https://webidl.spec.whatwg.org/#idl-ByteString) highlighting the method used to fetch a resource.
+Proposal to add a new field `requestMethod` to PerformanceResourceTiming which is an [ByteString](https://webidl.spec.whatwg.org/#idl-ByteString) highlighting the method used to fetch a resource.

 ## Usecases